Interop: Dot-com bubble

 In 2001, Interop attendance reached a peak with 61,000 visitors, just before the bursting of this Dot-com bubble, which resulted in a major stock market crash for this sector.
 The 2001 event was marked by innovation, and among the major telecom providers, the rivalry between Juniper Networks and Cisco Systems in the Terabit router market, while the so-called "alternative" operators, such as KPNQwest, Global Crossing and Carrier, launched revolutionary offerings in the enterprise market.

 After the crash of 2002, the fever subsided.
 The 2004 edition in Las Vegas brought together less than 300 exhibitors.
 The following editions saw a recovery.
 The organizer of the 2013 edition hoped to increase the number of visitors from 18,000 in 2012 to 20,000 with the presence of 500 suppliers.

+The 2026 Interop Tokyo attracted over 150,000 attendees.